A tactical guide to PR measurement and evaluation

 Most guidance builds a case around objectives, targets, KPIs and metrics – emphasising the importance of outputs, outtakes, outcomes, and impact.
 It advocates aligning PR campaigns or programmes of activities with organisational purpose, goals, strategies, culture, and message strategies.
 Such work would be researched, planned, and delivered often in an integrated fashion across a range of channels (likely incorporating paid, earned, shared, and owned media).

 Visual representation of the steps involved in undertaking an activity supports process efficiency and improvement.
-For routine tasks, a flowchart illustrates what’s involved.
-It can be created with sticky notes, or drawn as a graphic on paper or using software such as Microsoft Word, PowerPoint, or Visio.
-This simple starting point provides a clear overview of tactical work.
+For routine tasks, a simple starting point would be a flowchart – which can be created with sticky notes, or drawn as a graphic on paper or using software such as Microsoft Word, PowerPoint, or Visio – that illustrates what’s involved.

 For more complex activities, template process maps are available in specialist tools (such as Miro and Lucidchart).
 These enable process steps to be linked as a set of inputs and outputs, with a specific timeline, allocated responsibilities, and indication of intended outcomes.